TrevorNathan/mh-web-comp/README.md

 ### Rollup

 TSDX uses [Rollup](https://rollupjs.org) as a bundler and generates multiple rollup configs for various module formats and build settings.
-See [Optimizations](#optimizations) for details.

 ### TypeScript